while2/d3graph/README.md

 ![A simple example](./example/demo.gif)

+d3graph

-1. For DAG (Directed Acyclic Graph) only.
+- Is only for DAG (Directed Acyclic Graph).
-2. Automatically layout nodes and edges.
+- Automatically layout nodes and edges.
-3. Remember last layout and visualize the transition of graph with animation.
+- Remember history layouts and visualize the transition of graph with animation.

-> An undirected graph can also be converted to a DAG, by assigning each node with a particular order.
+> To visualize an undirected graph, one can define a particular order for each node and convert it into a DAG.

 ## Usage